iscilab2020/Soft-shadow-diffusion/README.md

 ### Demo
 You can now run the demo
-Please not that the output of demo

 ```shell
 python demo.py
 ```

-Please not that the output of demo is a dictionary.
+Please note that the output of demo is a dictionary.
 There are four real world shadow photographs being used for reconstruction.

 ```python
 scenes = {"ball_smiles":{"measurement":"measurements/ball_on_smile.pt",